 Whatever the logic behind them, what truly endears me to these pokémon is just that perfect balance of the adorable and the wretched I touched upon earlier.
 Roly-poly little Trubbish is literally rotten to the core, a roiling stew of refuse in a plastic skin with slimy pseudopods of pure filth and what are probably shards of broken glass for teeth.
 As it engulfs and assimilates whatever nonliving matter it happens across - tin cans, putrid meat, medical waste, possibly the dismembered remains of serial murder victims - it finally ruptures as it morphs into Garbodor, a lurching golem of malodorous offal with scrap-metal bones and a tattered mask of what was once its body.
 It's a grotesque, toxic parody of life, but it's not a bad guy, and it's even kind of adorable.
 All it wants is to go on eating garbage, being stinky and pissing off fanboys.

 Yes, there are official Pokémon characters based on garbage.
 They were deliberately conceptualized, finalized and forever approved while the dark/psychic wolves and dragon/steel velociraptors of your dreams are rotting in the art department's reject pile.
-Go ahead... fill your Eevee fursuit with your anguished tears.
+Go ahead... soak your Gardevoir body pillow in your anguished tears.